jwstegemann/fritz2/www/src/pages/docs/90_Websockets.md

 ```

 When the model in the `Store` changes, it will be sent to the server via Websockets, and vice versa of course.
-To get a full working example you can have a look at our [Ktor Chat](https://github.com/jamowei/fritz2-ktor-chat)
+For a full working example have a look at our [Ktor Chat](https://github.com/jamowei/fritz2-ktor-chat)
 project.